Kinetics of Deposition in the Diffusion-Controlled Limit: Adsorption of Diffusing Disks

-To understand \eqref{ct} and \eqref{ct:d}, consider a small isolated triangular target zone.
-(We emphasize again that the separation between target zones diverges and their sizes are small, $\ell\ll R$, when $t\to\infty$.)
-For dilute suspensions we can neglect the exclusion volume interaction between the disks.
-(In Sect.~\ref{sec:DS} we outline extensions to dense suspensions.)
+The jamming exponent $\sigma=1/(d-1)$ characterizing the diffusion-controlled deposition process is larger than the jamming exponent $\sigma=1/d$ characterizing the RSA.

+The jamming exponent $\sigma=1/(d-1)$ predicted by \eqref{ct:above} becomes infinite if $d=1$.
+This means that the algebraic approach \eqref{alg:approach} is no longer valid.
+(The disks are segments when $d=1$, they remain parallel to the one-dimensional substrate, diffuse in the two-dimensional half-space and adhere to the substrate upon touching it.)
+To be able to treat the diffusion-controlled deposition onto the one-dimensional substrate and to establish the dependence $K_d \sim n_\infty D \ell^{d-1}$ for $d>1$ without dimensional analysis, we now describe a more comprehensive approach.
+We still want to establish the asymptotic behavior, so we can assume that target zones are small, $\ell\ll R$, and well-separated.
+For dilute suspensions we can also neglect the exclusion volume interactions between the disks.
 Thus we can treat the centers of the disks as non-interacting Brownian point particles.
 The triangular zone is eliminated when a point particle touches it.
-We can disregard the reflection boundary condition on the substrate by considering a `two-sided' problem, namely a planar $d-$dimensional target zone at $z=0$ in $\mathbb{R}^{d+1}$.
+We can disregard the reflection boundary condition on the substrate by considering a ``two-sided" problem, namely a planar $d-$dimensional target zone at $z=0$ in $\mathbb{R}^{d+1}$.

-The elimination of any target is described by reaction rate theory \cite{book,OTB89} which expresses the decay rate through the diffusion coefficient $D$, the density $n_\infty$ of the disks far away from the target, and the capacitance $C$ of the target.
-(A connection with electrostatics goes back to Berg and Purcell \cite{BP77}, see \cite{book} review.)
-When $d=2$, so the ambient space is three-dimensional, the decay rate is $4\pi n_\infty DC$.
-Taking into account that our targets are planar and adsorption is possible only from above we conclude that the proper decay rate in our case is $2\pi n_\infty DC$.
-Reaction rate theory is applicable when $d>1$ and the general prediction for the decay rate of a planar target is $\frac{1}{2}\Omega_{d+1}n_\infty DC$, where $\Omega_{d+1}=2\pi^{(d+1)/2}/\Gamma[(d+1)/2]$ is the area of the unit sphere $\mathbb{S}^{d}$ in $\mathbb{R}^{d+1}$.
-The capacitance scales as $\ell^{d-1}$ where $\ell$ is the characteristic size of the target zone (when all dimensions of the target zone are comparable) \cite{LL:EM}.
-Thus the decay rate is proportional to $n_\infty D \ell^{d-1}$ explaining \eqref{ct} and \eqref{ct:d}.
+Consider a single not necessarily planar target $\mathcal{B}$.
+The density $n({\bf r}, t)$ of Brownian particles exterior to the target satisfies the diffusion equation